Hammersmith: Prelude and Scherzo

 Errata

-• Flute I, m.
-74-75, the page turn is impossible.
+• Flute I, m.74-75: The page turn is impossible.
 Make a copy of the following page.

-• Oboe, m.
-273, first note of last triplet should be a D. / m.
-407, last note of triplet should be E, not F#.
+• Oboe, m.273: First note of last triplet should be a D.

-• Bassoons, m.
-386, note should be G#, not B#. / m.
-406, second half note should be a G.
+• Bassoons, m.406: Second half note should be a G.

-• Alto Saxes, m.
-125, Eighth note should be an F, not a G.
+• Alto Saxophones, m.125: Eighth note should be an F, not a G.

-• Trumpet I-II, m.
-101-102, m.
-104-105, accents should mirror the cornet part (as in the score)
+• B-flat Trumpet I-II, m.101-102 & m.104-105: Accents should mirror the cornet part (as in the score)

-• Horn I-II, m.
-109-110, part should have an A-natural in the first measure, and a D-natural in the next.
+• Horn in F I-II, m.109-110: Part should have an A-natural in the first measure, and a D-natural in the next.

-• Tuba, m.
-139, the second eighth note (lower octave( should be a G, not an A. / m.
-346, add missing # to first note.
+• Tuba, m.39: The second eighth note (lower octave) should be a G, not an A.

 Program Notes

 The score bears the dedication "To the Author of the Water Gypsies."
-This author is Alan P. Herbert, and his 1930 novel deals with a working-class girl from Hammersmith who shares her life with two very different types of men: An illiterate barge worker and an an artist, a duality that obviously appealed to Holst.
+This author is Alan P. Herbert, and his 1930 novel deals with a working-class girl from Hammersmith who shares her life with two very different types of men: An illiterate barge worker and an artist, a duality that obviously appealed to Holst.

 Hammersmith is a Prelude and Scherzo, its composition a result of Holst's long familiarity with the Hammersmith metropolitan borough of London, which sits on the Thames River.
 At the time, 125,000 inhabitants were packed into an area of 3.6 square miles.
 Holst's fascination with the duality of his surroundings is reflected in his composition.
 The Prelude (representing the inexorable, "unnoticed and unconcerned" river) is slow and unconcerned, reflecting a duality in its very key: E Major set against F minor.
 The Scherzo (representing the Cockney street markets and the laughing, bustling crowds) is boisterous, exuberant, and vulgar.
 The music and mood of the Prelude returns at the end of the composition, bringing us back to the great slow-moving river, passing relentlessly out to sea.

-Program Notes by Nikk Pilato
+- Program Notes by Nikk Pilato

 State Ratings

-• Florida: VI --- (The Florida Bandmasters Association denotes this as "significant literature.")
+• Florida: VI (The Florida Bandmasters Association denotes this as "significant literature.")

 • South Carolina: VI